eduardomioto/effective-engineering/README.md

 ### Reducing Interruptions

 Software projects typically require engineers to have several concepts and context in their memory to make forward progress.
 A task might require you to read a ticket with requirements, look at log output, read related code before you're able to start making changes.
 Any interruption causes an expensive context switch that forces you to start this whole process over.
 [3]

 #### Flow State
 Flow state or being in the zone means having no worries about imminent interruptions - you’re fully in the moment and at your most productive.
 Fragmentation and interruptions kill flow state because context switching is so expensive for engineers.
 This state is typically where the most work gets done and it’s when the hardest problems can get solved.
 [3]

 Because it takes time to get enough context to make forward progress on a task, we’ve found that the minimum unit of time that allows for flow state is 2 hours.
 Two hours of uninterrupted time is called Maker Time.
 It is certainly possible to achieve flow state in shorter periods of time but that’s typically an exception.
 Periods longer than 2 hours can also lead to higher quality flow states.
 [3]

+#### Possible Solutions

+A very important component of the Netflix Freedom & Responsibility culture [4] is “Context, not Control”, in other words, “high performance people will do better work if they understand the context.”
+In practice, this means that if your team is aware of their purpose and how it aligns to the company’s and/or organization’s priorities, they will make good decisions and will accomplish great things, without a “helicopter manager” hovering over their heads and dictating everything that must be done.
+When the team has the appropriate context, we trust them to make decisions that are in the best interest of Netflix.
+We provide team members the appropriate context around projects and priorities so that they can identify what’s most important in their queue of projects and tasks.
+[5]

+Adopt an OOPS rotation.
+Many teams (ours included) at Netflix subscribe to the “operate what you build” approach to DevOps.
+We use an OOPS (Operations, On-Call and Partner Support) rotation, whereby we have one member of the team on-call for a week at a time to handle all production issues, pipeline management, partner support questions and anything else out of the ordinary that arises.
+This allows the other members of the team to focus on project work and avoid interruptions and context switching.
+We build the OOPS week into each person’s project schedule and the intent is that no project work is done during the week that someone is on-call.
+If the on-call person does happen to have excess bandwidth, we try to focus on paying off technical debt and ensuring alignment across the dozen or so services that we support.
+[5]

 ## Resources  <a name="resources"></a>
 ### Books